 The pass mark is 75% so applicants only have to answer correctly 15 questions out of 20 to pass the test, and be able to apply for Australian citizenship, assuming they meet all other criteria.The Australian citizenship test format is 20 multiple-choice questions to be answered in 45 minutes.

-The resource book has been updated also in 2009.
-The new book is called Australian Citizenship: Our Common Bond, and covers a wide variety of facts about Australia and about Australian citizenship.
+The test is based on the resource book Australian Citizenship: Our Common Bond, and covers a wide variety of facts about Australia and about Australian citizenship.
 The test encourages people to know more about their new country and about the responsibilities and privileges of being Australian.

 The cost of this citizenship test is covered by the application fee.
 If you fail the test and need to pass it again, you will not be charged again.